kuutamolabs/kld/README.md

 - `cockroachdb` - Cockroach DB - a cloud-native, distributed SQL database
 - `telegraf` - an agent for collecting and sending metrics to any URL that supports the [Prometheus's Remote Write API](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write)

 The server(s) will run `kld` and `cockroachdb`.
 The local machine will run `kld-mgr`. `kld-mgr` requires root access to server(s); therefore in production, this should be executed on a hardened, trusted machine.
-`kld-cli` - is available on the server(s) and can be run on the local machine.
+`kld-cli` is also available on the server(s), and can be run on the local machine.

 ## Nix quickstart